jronallo/microdata_schemaorg_example/source/code4lib.html.md

 This is an introduction to Microdata and Schema.org.
 YKK
-The tutorial will lead you through implementing these new technologies on a site for discovery of cultural heritage materials.
+The tutorial will introduce you to implementing these new technologies on a site for discovery of cultural heritage materials.
 Along the way, you will be introduced to some tools for implementers and some issues with applying this to cultural heritage materials.
 The conclusion will
-provide some suggestions on how the cultural heritage sector could ...
-YKK
+provide some suggestions on how the cultural heritage sector could work to better leverage Microdata and Schema.org.

 Foundation
 ----------